RaymondArthur/financePresentation/README.md

 By committing to creating a slide deck, this app had me delve into the beginner and intermediate material for ReactJS.
 ReactJS is a wonderfully flexible front-end framework that allows me to quickly build a web-based UI while having data living within the components that they will be used in.

 ## File structure
-*
--public
-|-\data\... holds the .js file that contains the HTML data for the slides (stored in a JSON object).
-Also contains a stringified JSON object that is used by app.js
-|-\images\... contains the SVG images used on a few slides.
-The SVG images were created via MS Excel and are vector images, which mean they won't be pixelated if the user adjusts the zoom in the browser UI
-|-\scripts\app.js... holds app.js, the main app file that imports the JSON HTML data, and that defines the React components
-|-\styles\style.css... contains the styling for the app

     .
-    ├── build                   # Compiled files (alternatively `dist`) ├── docs                    # Documentation files (alternatively `doc`) ├── src                     # Source files (alternatively `lib` or `app`) ├── test                    # Automated tests (alternatively `spec` or `tests`) ├── tools                   # Tools and utilities
-    ├── LICENSE
+    ├── data\           # HTML data for the slides (stored in a JSON object) ├── images\         # contains the SVG images used on a few slides.
+    ├── scripts\        # holds app.js
+    ├── styles\         # styling for the app
+    ├── index.html      # the entry file for the app
     └── README.md